medpaf/hawk/README.md

 ```
 ## How to use
 ### Scanning ports
+Scanning ports helps detect a potential security breach by identifying the hosts connected to your network and the services running.

 Multiple scan types are supported, including SYN (`-scansyn`), TCP (`-scantcp`), UDP (`-scanudp`), ACK (`-scanack`) and comprehensive scan (`-scan`).

 `-scan -host [HOST(s)]`